jaquith/cmp-integrations/README.md

 To add a new integration, you can use the existing integrations and provided examples as a guide - OneTrust is the most complete.

-The CMP-specific component of the integration is defined in `extension-2` on the `window.tealiumCmpIntegration` object, and is comprised of a name (`.cmpName`), a version indicator (`.cmpIntegrationVersion`), and a few helper functions:
+The CMP-specific component of the integration is defined in `extension-2` on the `window.tealiumCmpIntegration` object.

+It consists of a name (`.cmpName`), a version indicator (`.cmpIntegrationVersion`), and the following functions:

 ### Determine operating mode

-- `.cmpCheckIfOptInModel` - determine if the integration should operate in 'opt-in' or 'opt-out' mode
+- `.cmpCheckIfOptInModel` <br/> Determine if the integration should operate on the 'opt-in' or 'opt-out' model

 ### Fetch decision

-- `.cmpFetchCurrentConsentDecision` - get the current raw consent decision (raw, from the CMP)
+- `.cmpFetchCurrentConsentDecision` <br/> Get the current raw consent decision (raw, from the CMP)

 ### Validate and standardize the decision

-- `.cmpCheckForWellFormedDecision` - check if the raw consent decision (from cmpFetchCurrentConsentDecision) is well-formed and understandable
+- `.cmpCheckForWellFormedDecision` <br/> Check if the raw consent decision (from cmpFetchCurrentConsentDecision) is well-formed and understandable

-- `.cmpCheckForTiqConsent` - check if the raw consent decision includes permission for Tealium iQ to process data (otherwise nothing runs)
+- `.cmpCheckForTiqConsent` <br/> Check if the raw consent decision includes permission for Tealium iQ to process data (otherwise nothing runs)

-- `.cmpCheckForExplicitConsentDecision` - check if the raw consent decision is explicit or implicit
+- `.cmpCheckForExplicitConsentDecision` <br/> Check if the raw consent decision is explicit or implicit

-- `.cmpConvertResponseToGroupList` - transform the raw decision from the CMP into an array of the allowed group names (should match the group names in the mapping in `extension-1`)
+- `.cmpConvertResponseToGroupList` <br/> Transform the raw decision from the CMP into a simple array of the allowed group names (should match the group names in the mapping in `extension-1`)

 *More detail [here](https://jaquith.github.io/cmp-integrations/tealiumCmpIntegration.html).*